East Quad on the Coe Campus

 • Coe Dining Services had been composting all food waste since 2005.

-• After doing waste studies, "The U" has been trayless since 2009.
-All to-go food is placed in reusable (not disposable) containers.
+• After doing waste studies, Coe dining services has been trayless since 2009.
+All to-go food is placed in reusable, returnable containers.

 • Coe Dining Services is part of "The Better Tomorrow Plan," Sodexo's global promise for sustainability which aims to protect and restore our environment, support local community development, and promote nutrition, health and wellness.

-• New this year, dining services has worked with Coe Green to provide campus-grown microgreens in our salad bar.
+• Dining services has worked with Coe Green to provide campus-grown microgreens in our salad bar.

-• Campus Catering is dedicated in using eco-friendly disposable serviceware, when appropriate.
+• Campus Catering is dedicated to using eco-friendly disposable serviceware, when appropriate.

 Recycling